 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you can read our full complaints procedure below.

 Stage 1 – Formal Complaints Procedure

 If you wish to raise a formal complaint, please put your concerns in writing for the attention of ‘The Compliance Team’.
 The Compliance Team shall respond to you within 8 weeks .

 Stage 2 – Formal Review Procedure

-If you are not satisfied with our reply in Stage 1, we please notify us of your points of dispute within within 14 days to explain why you remain unhappy with our response, provide any further information and evidence.
+If you are not satisfied with our reply in Stage 1, please notify us of your points of dispute within 14 days to explain why you remain unhappy with our response, provide any further information and evidence.
 We shall review and reply within 8 weeks.
 If we do not hear from you within 14 days of the Stage 1 reply, we shall consider the complaint resolved.

 We aim to deal with your complaint in the timescales above, however:

 - Whilst we shall endeavour to follow the timeframes in our policy, the timeframes are not contractual or of the essence, and on occasion we may need to deviate from the stated policy timeframes.
 If we do need to deviate from the timeframes, we shall advise you in writing and communicate to you, when we intend to reply by.

 - Negotiations to resolve a dispute either with you or a third party on your behalf shall pause the timetable above until negotiations are concluded, unless you specifically ask us to continue the formal complaints procedure in writing.